aws-cloudformation/aws-cloudformation-templates/aws/solutions/AutomateCreatingHanaBackupBucket/readme.md

 Step-by-step Instructions
-1. Download the CFT and Lambda from code.amazon.com. https://code.amazon.com/packages/Aldahlehrepo/trees/heads/mainline/--/Artifacts/2019/AutomateCreatingHanaBackupBucket
+1. Download the CFT and Lambda.
-2. Create s3 bucket for Lambda code.
+2. Create s3 bucket for Lambda.
 The Bucket name will be as Parameters when launch the CFT
 3. Copy the  createDesbucket.zip to above bucket.
 4. Launch the CloudFormation in the region to create source bucket.
 5. Enter the parameters as defined in this document